SimVascular/svFSIplus/README.md

 By defualt svFSIplus uses its custom  linear algebra solvers (e.g. GMRES).
 It also supports several simple preconditioners.

 svFSIplus can also use the linear algebra solvers and preconditioners provided by the [Trilinos](https://trilinos.github.io/) scientific software package.
 Using Trilinos can often reduce the execution time of a simulation.

+<h3 id="building_Trilinos"> Building Trilinos </h3>

+The Trilinos libraries need to be built from the Trilinos downloaded from [here](https://github.com/trilinos/Trilinos).
+See the [Quick configure, build and install hints for Trilinos](https://github.com/trilinos/Trilinos/blob/master/INSTALL.rst) to how to build Trilinos.

+The Trilinos third-party libraries (TPLs) needed by svFSIplus are
+ - Boost
+ - BLAS
+ - HDF5
+ - HYPRE
+ - LAPACK
+ - MUMPS

+The Trilinos packages needed by svFSIplus are
+- Amesos
+- AztecOO
+- Epetra
+- EpetraEXT
+- Ifpack
+- ML
+- MueLU
+- ROL
+- Sacado
+- Teuchos
+- Zoltan